varnish/Varnish-Book/varnish_book.rst

    MSE uses a hybrid of two cache algorithms, least recently used (LRU) and least frequently used (LFU), to manage memory.
    Benchmarks show that this algorithm outperforms the ``malloc`` and ``file`` strategies.
-   MSE also implements a mechanism to eliminate internal framentation.
+   MSE also implements a mechanism to eliminate internal fragmentation.
    For more details about its design, implementation and benchmark results, please refer to https://www.varnish-software.com/blog/introducing-varnish-massive-storage-engine.

    ..
 Choosing the storage backend